Disclosure Based on TCFD Recommendations

 Classification Expected result Timing of embodiment Possibility Degree of impact

-Risk Transition risk Increase in procurement costs due to enhancement of carbon neutrality initiatives at supliers and reflection of a carbon tax (carbon pricing) cost in a raw material unit price Medium to long term Large Medium
+Increase in procurement costs due to enhancement of carbon neutrality initiatives at suppliers and reflection of a carbon tax (carbon pricing) cost in a raw material unit price Medium to long term Large Medium

 Increase in operating costs due to the introduction of a carbon tax (carbon pricing) Medium term to medium to long term Large Medium